American Bass Anglers

 Permitted Fishing Methods: Only artificial lures may be used with the exception of pork trailers and biodegradable soft baits.
 Alabama Rig/Umbrella Rigs are prohibited.
 Only one fishing rod per angler may be used at any one time.
 Additional rods may be in the boat and ready for use; however, each cast and retrieve must be completed before another cast is attempted or rod is used.
 Trolling as a method of fishing is prohibited.
 Switching or sharing fish with other teams or individuals will result in immediate disqualification.
 All bass must be caught alive in a conventional and sporting manner.
 When sight fishing for bass, all fish must be hooked inside the mouth to be counted as a legal fish (this will be a polygraph question).
 All angling must be conducted from the boat.
 At no time may a Contestant leave the boat to land a fish, or to make the boat more accessible to fishing waters.

-b.
-Any previous conviction, charge, arrest, or investigation for a felony, a crime involving moral turpitude, or a crime related to, arising out of, or involving any fishing tournament or event.
+- Any previous conviction, charge, arrest, or investigation for a felony, a crime involving moral turpitude, or a crime related to, arising out of or involving any fishing tournament or event.

-d.
-Disqualification from ABA or other fishing organizations that resulted from rule violations that result in the questioning of angler’s honesty, integrity and character.
+- Disqualification from ABA or other fishing organizations that resulted from rule violations that result in the questioning of angler’s honesty, integrity, and character.

 Media Comments, Public Attacks: The favorable public reputation of ABA as a sanctioning organization in the sport of fishing, the integrity of its officials and reputation of its media properties are valuable assets and tangible benefits for ABA.
 Accordingly, it is an obligation of competitors to refrain from comments to the news media that unreasonably attack or disparage the integrity of tournaments, tournament officials, sponsors, fellow members, fellow anglers or the ABA organization.
 Anglers are encouraged to express themselves and have the right to question the rules officials.
 Responsible expressions of legitimate disagreement with ABA policies are encouraged as opposed to attacks upon the integrity of the rules or officials.
 However, public comments that an angler knows, or should reasonably know, will harm the reputation of ABA, ABA officials or sponsors shall be considered conduct unbecoming a professional and will result in disciplinary action.

-Assistance: During the official practice period and extending through the hours of competition, teams may not receive fishing information from non‐competitors; follow a non-competitor’s boat; participate in the placing of markers by non-competitors or participate in the practice of "hole sitting” by anyone.
+Assistance: During tournament hours teams may not receive fishing information from a non-competitor or follow a non-competitor’s boat for the purpose of locating fish, participate in the placing of markers by non-competitors or participate in the practice of "hole sitting” by anyone.
+Buying or bartering for fishing locations is prohibited.
 The use of mobile communication devices such as cellular phones, marine radios, walkie-talkies, CBs, etc., to communicate fishing information or contact with anyone during tournament hours is strictly prohibited other than contacting the Tournament Director or 911 for emergencies.
 In the event of an emergency situation, competitors should call 911 first and then notify the Tournament Director.

 Boat Regulations: Horsepower cannot exceed 250hp or the limits set by the U.S. Coast Guard or the manufacturer’s rating plate.
 Each boat must have a U.S. Coast Guard horsepower-rating plate attached to the boat by the manufacturer.
 The horsepower of the outboard engine must not exceed the rating specified on this plate nor the horsepower maximum set by ABA.
 Falsifying information on entry forms or altering the horsepower-rating numbers on the engine is cause for immediate disqualification.
 Posted speed limits must be observed and all boats must be operated in a safe manner.
 Fuel may be carried only in factory‐installed (built‐in) fuel tanks.